Loading

 June 9, 2026 - June 9, 2026

 The session will bring together senior representatives from banks, insurance companies and the broader ecosystem, alongside engineers and subject-matter experts.
-Rather than following a classic keynote or panel logic, the event is structured around short input impulses, thematic deep dives and a joint synthesis of key insights.
+Rather than following a classic keynote or panel format, the event is structured around short input impulses, thematic deep dives and a joint synthesis of key insights.

 How can agentic engineering be governed responsibly in regulated environments, and what forms of oversight, accountability and control are required before it can scale?